aptafti/2019-Deep-Learning-Fundamentals-and-Applications-in-Medical-Informatics-Workshop/README.md

 ### Do you want to do the hands-on-practice using Google Colab?
 <p align="justify">

-If you are going to take advantages of Google Colab, and try to use that for our proposed hans-on-practice, please follow the below steps, respectively:
+If you are going to take advantages of Google Colab, and try to use that for our proposed hands-on-practice, please follow the below steps, respectively:
 </p>
 <p align="justify">
 1) <strong> Dataset </strong>: Please [download](https://drive.google.com/file/d/13EPcGIn6ovvU0O4rCku3w5CFRi9CwQ1w/view?usp=sharing) the dataset.